aaviator42/dSearch/README.md

 Results are order by descending number of matches found.
 Precedence: excluded > required > optional.

 dSearch is ideal for blogs, wikis and knowledge bases.
+For use cases where it is not feasible to store and search through the intire index in memory for each search, take a look at [iSearch](https://github.com/aaviator42/iSearch).

 ## How does it work?